-- 5. The assessment of proposals will take into account: - a) the ability of the scheme to attract more shoppers from the immediate catchment, thereby supporting sustainable travel patterns; - b) the ability of a scheme to maintain and support Bluewater's role as a specialist regional comparison shopping centre and provide an offer which is distinct from that of nearby town centres; - c) the potential of a scheme to provide impetus for early delivery in the Ebbsfleet Valley and to support the success of Ebbsfleet; - d) proposals exceeding the guidance levels will be subject to a retail assessment carried out in consultation with neighbouring authorities and taking into account the likely impact of the scheme on neighbouring town centres and regional considerations. - 6.
-Proposals will also need to ensure that: - a) impact on the highway network is minimised through a range of measures, including improved access by public transport, walking and cycling; - b) the design integrity of the centre is maintained: - c) the parkland setting is maintained and enhanced as a recreational and biodiversity resource and as flood risk mitigation; - d) employment and training strategies target local people. - 7.
-An early review of retail policies in this Plan will be undertaken, in order to assess changing patterns of retail behaviour as a result of the new population; the impact on market shares arising from development in Dartford centres, as well as development outside Dartford; and to assess the effectiveness of the policies in ensuring an appropriate balance
+Bluewater 5.
+The assessment of proposals will take into account: a) the ability of the scheme to attract more shoppers from the immediate catchment, thereby supporting sustainable travel patterns; b) the ability of a scheme to maintain and support Bluewater's role as a specialist regional comparison shopping centre and provide an offer which is distinct This clause has been taken into account when applications were determined.
+Planning permission was granted in 2017 for a 30,000sqm expansion to the shopping centre through part demolition, alteration and refurbishment of existing buildings/structures and erection of new buildings/structures to provide retail and related uses (Use classes A1-A5).
+A Retail Impact Assessment (RIA) was carried out by the applicant and independently reviewed with the impact and potential from that of nearby town centres; c) the potential of a scheme to provide impetus for early delivery in the Ebbsfleet Valley and to support the success of Ebbsfleet; d) proposals exceeding the guidance levels will be subject to a retail assessment carried out in consultation with neighbouring authorities and taking into account the likely impact of the scheme on neighbouring town centres and regional considerations. mitigation of proposals on town centres and the region fully scrutinised; and addressed in the conditions on, and Section 106 agreement with, the permission. ~ 6.
+Proposals will also need to ensure that: a) impact on the highway network is minimised through a range of measures, including improved access by public transport, walking and cycling; b) the design integrity of the centre is maintained; c) the parkland setting is maintained and enhanced as a recreational and biodiversity resource and as flood risk mitigation; d) employment and training strategies target local people.
+7. An early review of retail policies in this Plan will be undertaken, in order to assess changing patterns of retail behaviour as a result of the new population; the impact on market shares arising from development in Dartford centres, as well as development outside Dartford; and to assess the effectiveness of the policies in ensuring an appropriate balance The adopted Development Policies Plan confirmed that an early review of retail policy will occur, as part of Dartford's whole Local Plan review that will be produced in line with the Local Development Scheme. $ \mathbf{ $ between the Dartford shopping centres.
+8. The Development Management DPD will contain policies on the management of these centres as well as the identification and management of local centres.
+The adopted Development Policies Plan set out individual policies (policy DP14-18) for each type of centre and provided District Centre and Neighbourhood Centre designations.